rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 ## <a name="10-1"></a> 10.1 - Use `try-with-resources` construct

 Multi-catch allows you to write code without duplication.
 Another problem arises with duplication in finally blocks.
 It is important to close resources when you are finished with them.
-For the exam, a resource is typically a file or database.

 Imagine that you want to write a simple method to read the first line of one file and write it to another file.
 Prior to Java 7, your code would look like the following.
 Pay attention to the try-catch statements.

 ````
 10: public void oldApproach(Path path1, Path path2) throws IOException {